 Prospective graduate students who want to be considered for a teaching or research assistantship must submit a complete Graduate Student Assistantship application, as well as three letters of recommendation and a statement of objectives, regardless of degree program or type.
 The priority deadline for assistantship applications is January 15.
 If a program has a different deadline, the applicant should use the assistantship application deadline if an assistantship is desired.

-An offer of admission to most of Florida Tech's graduate programs is valid for two years after the semester of acceptance.
+An offer of admission to most of Florida Tech's graduate programs is valid for one year after the semester of acceptance.
 However, offers of admission to the Psy.D. program and all biological sciences graduate programs are only valid for the semester of acceptance.
 Admitted students who wish to start or resume graduate work after an offer of admission has lapsed are required to re-apply.
 Individuals who leave Florida Tech and attend another university must re-apply for admission and submit transcripts regardless of the length of time since last attending Florida Tech.
 See Florida Tech's Graduate Readmission Policy for complete details.